ajah/skshub-data/README.md

 **Source Authority:** This defines where the record was sourced from, all Canadian data is sourced from the Proactive Disclosure Grants and Contributions - [Field: Automatically assigned value]

-**Source URL:** URL of where the data was obtained, it is the same for every organization and changes XXX - [Field: Automatically assigned value]
+**Source URL:** URL of where the data was obtained, which is the same for every organization - [Field: Automatically assigned value]

 **Grant Title:** The title of the project or agreement that the recipient is undertaking (In cases where there is no title, the agreement number will be duplicated here) - [Field: Agreement Title]